[Hypothesis Testing]

 Interpreting P-value

-Since p-value is high enough, you think the sample mean or an even higher sample mean (which is higher than what null hypothesis states) is likely to happen simply by chance.
+- Since p-value is high enough, you think the high sample mean or an even more extreme sample mean (which is higher than what null hypothesis states) is likely to happen simply by chance.
 In other words, the difference between the null value and the observed sample mean is due to chance or sampling variability.

 Z score (test statistic)